 In 1948, the United States created the Marshall Plan to help rebuild war torn Europe.
 Eventually, 18 nations received $13 billion in food, machinery and other goods.

-Timeline: September 1, 1939 - Germany invades Poland.
-Denmark, Luxembourg, the Netherlands, Norway, Belgium, and France soon fall into German control, until only the United Kingdom is left to face Germany.
+September 1, 1939 - Germany invades Poland.
+Denmark, Luxembourg, the Netherlands, Norway, Belgium and France soon fall under German control.

 June 14, 1940 - German troops march into Paris.